jpoehnelt/in-solidarity-bot/README.md

 ### Configuration

 The level of rules can be modified using `.github/in-solidarity.yml`.
-Chec the[sample configuration](https://github.com/jpoehnelt/in-solidarity-bot/blob/main/fixtures/in-solidarity.yml).
+Check the [sample configuration](https://github.com/jpoehnelt/in-solidarity-bot/blob/main/fixtures/in-solidarity.yml).

 ```yaml
 rules: